How we’re working

-We will be closely measuring the impact of different solutions so that we are confident in the future investments to be made.
-Some things we know already work, like fencing stock out of waterways, while other things we are still working out, like which peak flow controls will work in Southland.
-We are working with scientists from all different sorts of organisations to ensure our work is right.
+We’ll be closely measuring the impact of different solutions so we’re confident in future investments.
+Some things we know already work, like fencing stock out of waterways.
+Other things we’re still working out, such as which peak flow controls will work in Southland.
+We’re working with scientists from many organisations to ensure our work is right.

 If you’re going to change it’s got to be well tested and it has to be based on science.

-We are costing all the solutions, per farm and per region, so we can work out how best to roll things out across New Zealand.
-We are also looking at the skills, capabilities, structures and signals required to support regional and national implementation of solutions and approaches.
+We’re costing all the solutions, per farm and per region, so we can recommend how best to use the successful tools around New Zealand.
+We’re also looking at the skills, capabilities, structures and signals required to support regional and national implementation of solutions and approaches.

 You could think of part of Living water as an R&D project.
 We’re building a tool box with other partners around what we can do to improve water quality and freshwater environments.